kenscripts/talking_2_computers/python.md

 # Dictionaries
 * [remove keys with same value in dictionary](https://stackoverflow.com/questions/28395373/python-remove-keys-with-the-same-value-on-a-dictionary)
    * create new dictionary with values as keys; python will remove duplicate keys (the values in original dictionary)
-   * create another dictionary and exchange keys and values again
+   * create another dictionary and exchange keys and values again; this will only contain keys with unique values